fzhaouf/circMeta2/README.md

 library(circMeta2)
 # read circexplorer2 or ciri2 output files using file path, specify number of sample for each
 # condition using conditions parameter and the default is 2 samples for each condition.
-circexplorers=c(
+circexplorers <- c(
-  '~/Library/CloudStorage/OneDrive-UniversityofFlorida/circRNA_project/Rpackage/circRNA/cerebellum/CIRCexplorer/SRR3192427.txt',
+  'path/to/cerebellum/SRR3192427.txt',
-  '~/Library/CloudStorage/OneDrive-UniversityofFlorida/circRNA_project/Rpackage/circRNA/cerebellum/CIRCexplorer/SRR3192428.txt',
+  'path/to/cerebellum/SRR3192428.txt',
-  '~/Library/CloudStorage/OneDrive-UniversityofFlorida/circRNA_project/Rpackage/circRNA/frontalcortex/CIRCexplorer/SRR3192424.txt',
+  'path/to/frontalcortex/SRR3192424.txt',
-  '~/Library/CloudStorage/OneDrive-UniversityofFlorida/circRNA_project/Rpackage/circRNA/frontalcortex/CIRCexplorer/SRR3192425.txt'
+  'path/to/frontalcortex/SRR3192425.txt'
 )

-circ.obj = makecircObj(samplefiles = circexplorers, conditions = c(2,2), circ.method=c('CIRCexplorer2'),species='hg19')
+circ.obj = makecircObj(samplefiles = circexplorers, conditions = c(2,2), circ.method=c('CIRCexplorer2'))
 #> Loading required package: GenomicRanges
 #> Loading required package: stats4
 #> Loading required package: BiocGenerics